-- Specifics of the layoff/closure event - Trade petition status - Workers' skills, wages, military active duty status, and residency - Benefits the employer will provide after layoff
+- Specifics of the layoff/closure event

+- Workers' skills, wages, and residency

+- Benefits the employer will provide after layoff

 If various shifts are affected, each shift may need a separate meeting.
 Ideally, all group orientations are facilitated on the same day with maximum attendance scheduled for each.
 However, available meeting space and company production schedules will determine the employee group orientation schedule.